robtweed/qewd-server-rest-examples/README.md

 You'll see from this repository's example that there are a number of files that *qewd-server* expects to find in the directory from which you run it, and which control its behaviour.

-We'll refer to the directory from which you'll run *qewd-server* as the *Dase Directory*.
+We'll refer to the directory from which you'll run *qewd-server* as the *Base Directory*.
 In our case, the base directory will be *~/myAPIs*.

 The Base Directory files are as follows: